 Is One Day Enough to Explore Ghibli Park?

-Yes, it is enough if you don’t spend too much time on shopping, queueing, and eating.
-However, if you want to explore each area in details, it is best to allocate two days to Ghibli Park.
+Yes, it is enough if you don’t spend too much time on shopping, queuing, and eating.
+However, if you want to explore each area in detail, allocate two days to Ghibli Park.

 Can I Use Strollers in Ghibli Park?